Knowledge Rumination for Pre-trained Language Models: Introduction

-We apply the proposed knowledge rumination to various PLMs, including RoBERTa \cite{Liu2019RoBERTaAR}, DeBERTa \cite{he2021deberta}, GPT-3 \cite{DBLP:journals/corr/abs-2005-14165}, and OPT \cite{DBLP:journals/corr/abs-2205-01068}.
+We apply the proposed knowledge rumination to various PLMs, including RoBERTa \cite{Liu2019RoBERTaAR}, DeBERTa \cite{he2021deberta}.
+We also transfer knowledge rumination to large language GPT-3 (175B)~\cite{DBLP:journals/corr/abs-2005-14165}.
 Experimental results on six commonsense reasoning tasks and the GLUE benchmark demonstrate that the proposed simple method can obtain performance gain and even outperform baselines of retrieving external knowledge.
-To conclude, we summarize the contributions of this work as follows:
+To conclude, we summarize the contributions of this work as follows: \begin{itemize} \item We propose a novel approach of \textbf{Knowledge Rumination} to better utilize the knowledge stored in the parameters, which is model agnostic and can be applied to any PLMs \item Experimental results demonstrate that the proposed approach can successfully elicit related knowledge for both small and large PLMs, yielding better performance on six commonsense tasks and GLUE benchmarks. \item Comprehensive empirical analysis indicates that still a large underestimated amount of knowledge can be retrieved from PLM's model weights, and our work takes a small step in this direction. \end{itemize}